 Over the next couple of years

 I will write blogs about this trial and how I feel.
 For me the MS-SMART trial will last for two years.
 The screening was in mid-December 2015.
-It will start in January.
+I will start in January 2016.
 It will involve is taking a pill in the morning and evening and keeping a diary and the occasional visit to Neurological Unit at Queens Square, London.

 The first visit

 It is the screening to find out if I am eligible, sign the consent forms, take some blood for testing and undergo a 90 minute MRI scan.
-That was all OK and I have now been invited to participate.
+I am eligible and I am invited to participate.

 The MRI scan was not too bad.
 The idea of an hour and a half in a cigar tube with an almighty racket does not sound very appealing.
 Would you believe I almost fell asleep?
 I was able to switch off and let my mind wander.
 It was the only way to last 90 minutes without moving.
 I was given headphones but all I heard against the background noise was that Jose Mourinho had been sacked.